spraakbanken/L2_profiles/SwedishL2profiles.md

 Link: https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#22-table-view

 The **Table view** lists all items, e.g. multi-word expressions or verb patterns, with associated information about them (similar to an Excel sheet) one by one in rows.
 Columns  with descriptive information depend on the item in focus, below illustrateed for the Swedish Word Family.

-It you are interested in other parts of the Swedish L2 Profile, please, check the relevant subsection under the top sections: (Lexical Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#3-swedish-lexical-profile], (Grammatical Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#4-swedish-grammatical-profile], (Morphological Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#4-swedish-morphological-profile]).
+If you are interested in columns/table view applicable to other parts of the Swedish L2 Profile, please, check the relevant subsection under the top sections: (Lexical Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#3-swedish-lexical-profile], (Grammatical Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#4-swedish-grammatical-profile], (Morphological Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#5-swedish-morphological-profile]).

 To examplify the table view, please look below at the Swedish Word Family that contains the following columns with descriptive information: